 You’ll find more information on airship load exchange issues in a December 2017 paper by Charles Luffman, entitled, “A Dissertation on Buoyancy and Load Exchange for Heavy Airships (Rev. B)”, which is available at the following link: https://www.luffships.com/wp-content/uploads/2018/02/buoyancy_and_load_exchange.pdf

 Some of the advanced airship concepts being developed, especially for future heavy-lift cargo carriers, will result in extremely large air vehicles on a scale not seen since the heyday of the giant zeppelins in the 1930s.
 Consider the following semi-rigid hybrid airships shown to scale with contemporary fixed-wing cargo aircraft.

 8. Specific airships in Part 1

-The wide variety of airships reviewed in Modern Airships – Part 1 are summarized in the following set of tables.
-Links to the individual articles on these airships are provided at the end of this document.
+The airships reviewed in Modern Airships – Part 1 are summarized in the following set of graphic tables that are organized into the categories listed below:

 Among the airships in the above tables, the following have flown:

 - Zeppelin NT 07

 - Skybus 80K